 Unfortunately, that is not how pet insurance works.

 A waiting period is standard for every new pet that you enroll, and all pet insurance companies have different waiting periods, some being less extensive than others.
-In general, we almost always recommend Healthy Paws.
-Their waiting period is 15 days.

 What Is A Waiting Period?

 When you enroll your pet in a new insurance policy, there are more considerations aside from just the type of coverage, pricing, and deductibles.

 Once you have enrolled, there is a waiting period that is generally from 14 days to 30 days depending on the pet insurance company.

 It is during this time that the pet insurance provider makes sure that your pet doesn’t have any illness or condition that you didn’t disclose.

 Why Are There Waiting Periods for Pet Insurance?

 A pet insurance company requires the waiting period to ensure that any new pet being enrolled is not sick or injured or has a pre-existing condition that wasn’t disclosed upon enrollment.

 Not only is insuring an already-sick pet dishonest, but the cost of care for sick pets could end up affecting everyone by increasing prices for all carriers.
 It really is no different from health or car insurance in this regard, and similar to a background check.

 However, if your pet gets sick after the waiting period ends, your pet should be covered.